Hereditary spherocytosis: Cardiovascular and organ sequelae

-In relation to the three facts above, the spleen misguidedly filters spherocytes - regardless of the age or functional status of the cell.
+In relation to the three facts above, the spleen misguidedly filters spherocytes – regardless of the age or functional status of the cell.
 The spleen is not dysfunctional itself when selecting spherocytes for destruction, as this is the regular function of the spleen both at an anatomic structure level, and at the molecular cellular level.
-At the anatomic level, the passage from the Cords of Billroth into the Sinusoids may be seen as a "bottleneck", where red blood cells need to be flexible in order to pass through.
-In HS, the erythrocytes fail to pass through fenestrations, and this is where resident splenic macrophages sample, or "bite," part of the stuck spherocytes' plasma membranes.
+At the anatomic level, the passage from the cords of Billroth into the sinusoids may be seen as a "bottleneck", where red blood cells need to be flexible in order to pass through.
+In HS, the erythrocytes fail to pass through fenestrations, and this is where resident splenic macrophages sample, or "bite", part of the stuck spherocytes' plasma membranes.
 The macrophages recognize that the spherocyte is not normal, and the macrophage is "programmed" to destroy irregularities filtered at the spleen from the blood.
 The resident splenic macrophages therefore phagocytose the spherocytes, causing extravascular hemolysis.
 This leads to both splenomegaly and anemia.
-Should this process continue unchecked chronically, inappropriate regulation of erythropoeisis leads to extramedullary hematopoiesis.
+Should this process continue unchecked chronically, inappropriate regulation of erythropoiesis leads to extramedullary hematopoiesis.

-Clinical Presentation
+Clinical presentation

-HS patients present in a vast array of presentations from being asymptomatic, to the extreme situations of splenic rupture and/or hemolytic crisis, or in-utero demise.
+HS patients present in a vast array of presentations, from being asymptomatic to the extreme situations of splenic rupture, hemolytic crisis, or in-utero demise.